 3. Refresh Carpets and Rugs

 Before you move the furniture back give your carpets and rugs a spring clean refresh!
-First, go the extra mile and use a window squeegee to scrape the top of carpet and rugs to remove hidden pet hair, fuzz, and the unknown.
-Then sprinkle on this odor eliminating carpet refresh powder, the perfect solution to keeping carpets fresh!
+First, go the extra mile and use a window squeegee to scrape the top of the carpet and rugs to remove hidden pet hair, fuzz, and the unknown.
+Then sprinkle on this odor-eliminating carpet refresh powder, the perfect solution to keeping carpets fresh!